kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 - Backend-side enums (`StorageUnreachable`, `StorageDegraded`) injected via the hostpath driver: verify each surfaces on `csinode.status.storageHealth`, then recovery clears.
-- Negative authorization: a kubelet attempting to PATCH another node's CSINode is rejected; a kubelet attempting to PATCH a PVC status is rejected.

 ### Graduation Criteria